CBD for Epilepsy: Can Cannabis Help with Seizures?

-Before the use of marijuana was explored beyond its known recreational effects, many people were unaware of the medicinal properties that it had and just how many issues it was able to successfully impact.
+Before the use of marijuana was explored beyond its known recreational effects, many people were unaware of the medicinal properties that it has.
 The legalization of marijuana in certain states and the continued exploration of its medical benefits has opened a doorway that has changed many people’s lives, including those who suffer from epilepsy.
 The acceptance of marijuana has also opened another doorway as well.

 What is Epilepsy?